kcastellino/hugo-mod-time/README.md

 ```

 > Currently, the "context" provided to the `script-import` partial does nothing, however the next
-version will instead provide an
-[options object to js.Build](https://gohugo.io/hugo-pipes/js/#options).
+version will instead provide an [options object to js.Build][js-build-options].
 If you do not wish
 to set any options, you can use the `dict` function with no options to pass an empty dictionary.

 Alternatively, you can import `/assets/relative-time-element/index.ts` into your own bundle.